 “Developing knowledgeable, ethical, caring, inclusive leaders for a diverse and changing world.”

 International Service Teams is a service-learning program of interdisciplinary teams of Kansas State University students who serve in communities around the world during the summer break.
+International Teams work with community partners to engage in local community work abroad.

 K-State hosts Kansas Campus Compact, a statewide coalition of colleges and universities that promotes service initiatives that develop students' citizenship skills, helps campuses forge effective community partnerships, and provides resources and practical guidance for faculty seeking to integrate civic engagement into their teaching and research.